LiyuanLucasLiu/RAdam/README.md

 __Sensitivity__

-We observe the Transformer is sensitive to the architecture configuration, despite its efficiency and effectiveness.
+We observe that the Transformer is sensitive to the architecture configuration, despite its efficiency and effectiveness.
 For example, by changing the position of the layer norm, the model may / may not require the warmup to get a good performance.
 Intuitively, since the gradient of the attention layer could be more sparse and the adaptive learning rates for smaller gradients have a larger variance, they are more sensitive.
 Nevertheless, we believe this problem deserves more in-depth analysis and is beyond the scope of our study.

 ### Why does warmup have a bigger impact on some models than others?

 Although the adaptive learning rate has a larger variance in the early stage, the exact magnitude is subject to the model design.
 Thus, the convergent problem could be more serious for some models/tasks than others.
-In our experiments, we observe RAdam achieves consistent improvements over the vanilla Adam.
+In our experiments, we observe that RAdam achieves consistent improvements over the vanilla Adam.
 It verifies the variance issue widely exists (since we can get better performance by fixing it).

 ### Why does SGD need warmup?